MGorgas/fm_qr-code-component-main/README.md

 ## My process

+I started with the HTML contents and added the styles afterwards.

+_note: I applied the changes [@Lucas](https://www.frontendmentor.io/profile/correlucas) recommended in his comment as best as i could at this moment.
+Thank you for your help!_

 ### Built with

 - HTML5
 - CSS

 ### What I learned

 Learned about em and rem and using variables.

+Used a CSS RESET from [piccalil.li](https://piccalil.li/blog/a-modern-css-reset/).

 ## Author